alphanumericslab/OSET/python/README.md

 After uninstallation, verify that the package is fully removed by rechecking the installed packages using `pip list`.
 If you previously had a different version installed, uninstalling will revert to the previous version.

 The virtual environment can be deactivated as follows:

 ```bash
 conda deactivate
 ```

 And it can be deleted using:

 ```bash
 conda remove --name <venv_name> --all
 ```

 ## Jupyter

 Install Jupyter on the virtual environment:

 ```bash
 conda install jupyterlab
 ```

-After activating the created virtual environmnet, install its kernel:
+After activating the created virtual environment, install its kernel:

 ```bash
 ipython kernel install --user --name=<venv_name>
 ```

-Launch `jupyter-notebook` or `jupyter-lab` after activating the virtual environmnet.
+Launch `jupyter-notebook` or `jupyter-lab` after activating the virtual environment.
 Select the `<venv_name>` kernel from the Kernels tab.

 Check in the Jupyter terminal to make sure that `oset` is installed (`pip list` or `conda list`).
 If not, install OSET from the Jupyter terminal.

 ## Usage